Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

 = 3.1.16 - June 6, 2018 =
-* Fix: Issue with slow loading admin calendar settings page.
+* Fix: Issue with slow loading admin settings page.

 = 3.1.15 - May 22, 2018 =
 * Fix: Issue with jQuery $.ajax call parameter compatibility with older versions of jQuery.